-In a large bowl, whisk 1 3/4 cups flour, 1 1/2 cups sugar, 3/4 cup cocoa, 1 1/2 teaspoon bicarbonate of soda and 3/4 teaspoon of salt.
+Whisk 1 3/4 cups flour, 1 1/2 cups sugar, 3/4 cup cocoa, 1 1/2 teaspoon bicarbonate of soda and 3/4 teaspoon of salt in a large bowl.
 Make a well in the centre.

 Into the well, add the 2 beaten eggs, 1 cup of mala/buttermilk, 1/2 cup melted butter or oil, 1 Tablespoon vanilla.
-Combine the wet ingredients in the centre, and then slowly incorporate it into the dry ingredients.
+Whisk the wet ingredients in the centre.
+From the centre, working outwards, incorporate the dry ingredients.

 It is a pouring batter.
-Pour into your greased and floured tin and bake in the preheated oven for about 30 minutes.
+Pour into the prepared baking tin.
+Bake in the preheated oven for about 30 minutes.
+Halfway through the baking time rotate the tin front to back.
 (Rectangular cakes cook faster than round).